Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Bellbird Park's median income among taxpayers is $49,762.
-The average income in the suburb is $56,661.
-Nationally, these figures are lower than average.
-In Greater Brisbane, the median income is $58,236 and the average is $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Bellbird Park would be approximately $54,693 (median) and $62,276 (average) as of September 2025.
-Census data indicates that incomes in Bellbird Park cluster around the 53rd percentile nationally.
-Income analysis reveals that 40.9% of the population, which is 4,427 individuals, fall within the $1,500 - 2,999 income range.
-This pattern is also seen in the surrounding region where 33.3% occupy this income range.
-Housing affordability pressures are severe in Bellbird Park, with only 82.2% of income remaining after housing costs, ranking at the 48th percentile nationally.
+The average income in the suburb was $56,661 during this period.
+Nationally, these figures are lower than the average.
+In Greater Brisbane, the median income was $58,236 with an average of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Bellbird Park's median and average incomes would be approximately $54,693 and $62,276 respectively by September 2025.
+Census data indicates that household, family, and personal incomes in Bellbird Park cluster around the 53rd percentile nationally.
+Income analysis reveals that 40.9% of the population (4,427 individuals) fall within the $1,500 - $2,999 income range, which is similar to the surrounding region where 33.3% occupy this range.
+Housing affordability pressures in Bellbird Park are severe, with only 82.2% of income remaining after housing costs, ranking at the 48th percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income